bikkikumar-sha/aid/README.md

   no uppercase varient in the wordlist no 'write to output file feature'
 3.known bugs
-  program crashes on invalid output
+  program crashes on invalid input